-Code Ref.
-Code Provisions Recommended Best Practices Compliance Corporate Governance Practices adopted by the Group C3.7 Terms of reference should include: review of arrangements by which employees may, in confidence, raise concerns a b o u t possible improprieties in financial reporting, internal controls or other matters. to act as the key representative body for overseeing the issuer's relation with the external auditor. ~ The Code of Conduct adopted by the Group provides for direct consultation with the Chairman or Group Managing Director on uncertain legal or ethical issues.
+Corporate Governance Practices Code Ref.
+Code Provisions Compliance adopted by the Group Recommended Best Practices C.3.7 Terms of reference should include: review of arrangements by which employees may, in confidence, raise concerns a b o u t possible improprieties in financial reporting, internal controls or other matters. to act as the key representative body for overseeing the issuer's relation with the external auditor.
+The Code of Conduct adopted by the Group provides for direct consultation with the Chairman or Group Managing Director on uncertain legal or ethical issues.
 The Audit Committee oversees the relationship with the external auditors.
-D D1 ions to managem s specifically reserved to the board for its decision. hent as to the matters that must be approved by the suer.
-D1.1 and D1.2 Board must give clear directions as to the powers of management, including circumstances where management should obtain prior approval from the board before making decisions and entering into any commitments on behalf of the issuer.
+D D.1 ions to managen s specifically reserved to the board for its decision. nent as to the matters that must be approved by the suer.
+D.1.1 and D.1.2 Board must give clear directions as to the powers of management, including circumstances where management should obtain prior approval from the board before making decisions and entering into any commitments on behalf of the issuer.
 Formalize the functions reserved to the board and those delegated to management; and review arrangements on a periodic basis.
 The daily management and administration functions of the Company are delegated to management.
 The reporting system is designed to ensure that significant issues are reported to the Board on a regular basis.
 There is a defined schedule of matters reserved for full Board approval, including: long-term objectives and strategies; audited financial statements and associated materials; review and approve interim and final result announcements and quarterly operational updates; recommendations as to dividend; appointment, removal or re-designation of Directors;

-a 1 Corporate Governance Practices Code Ref.
-Code Provisions Compliance adopted by the Group remuneration of Non-executive Directors and changes in terms and conditions of employment of Executive Directors; material connected transactions; material acquisitions, disposals or joint- venture arrangements; material raising of external finance; appointment and removal of external auditors; matters involving a conflict of interest for a substantial shareholder or Director.
-Recommended Best Practices D1.3 • An issuer should disclose the division of responsibility between the board and management.
-1 • As set out in C.2.3, D.1.1 and D.1.2.
-D.1.4 Issuers should have formal letters of appointment for Directors setting out the key terms and conditions relative to their appointment. ~ • A formal appointment letter setting out the key terms and conditions relative to their appointment will be prepared for each newly appointed Director.
-D2 Board Committees Code Principle Board committees should be form the committees' authority and duti - written terms of reference which deal clearly with D2.1 • Clear terms of reference to enable proper discharge of committees functions 1 • Two Board Committees, Audit Committee and Compensation Committee have been established with clear and specific terms of reference.
-D2.2 • The terms of reference should require committees to report their decisions and recommendations to the board 1 • Each Board Committee reports to the Board after the relevant meeting.
+Code Ref.
+Code Provisions Compliance Corporate Governance Practices adopted by the Group remuneration of Non-executive Directors and changes in terms and conditions of employment of Executive Directors; material connected transactions; material acquisitions, disposals or joint-venture arrangements; material raising of external finance; appointment and removal of external auditors; matters involving a conflict of interest for a substantial shareholder or Director. raising of external finance Recommended Best Practices D.1.3 An issuer should disclose the division of responsibility between the board and management. ✓ • As set out in D.1.1 and D.1.2.
+D.1.4 Issuers should have formal letters of appointment for Directors setting out the key terms and conditions relative to their appointment. ✓ • A formal appointment letter setting out the key terms and conditions relative to their appointment will be prepared for each newly appointed Director.
+D.2 Board Committees Code Principle Board committees should be formed committees' authority and duties. ed with specific v written terms of reference that deal clearly with the D.2.1 Clear terms of reference to enable proper discharge of committees functions ✓ Two Board Committees, Audit Committee and Compensation Committee have been established with clear and specific terms of reference.
+D.2.2 • The terms of reference should require committees to report their decisions and recommendations to the board ✓ Each Board Committee reports to the Board after the relevant meeting.